The Governed Intelligence Control Plane

 Meta-Loop Feedback

-After every completed task, the meta-loop hook records the routing outcome — which layer resolved it, at what cost, with what result.
+After every completed task, the meta-loop hook records the routing outcome, which layer resolved it, at what cost, with what result.
 Over time this data surfaces which task types consistently hit expensive layers and allows the routing thresholds to tighten.
-The system does not just decay cost through pattern memory — it also learns which kinds of tasks need fast-path pinning.
+The router identifies task patterns that benefit from fast-path caching and adjusts accordingly.

 In Practice